-- (a) The Authority shall conduct an initial certification audit and thereafter audits at intervals not exceeding two (2) years (24 months) at the certificate holder's office/facility. - (b) The Authority may require the certificate holders to provide such information as the Authority considers relevant to the inspection or audit. - (c) The Authority shall be granted unrestricted access to the certificate holder's facilities and shall be permitted to carry its own equipment (e.g. computers, cameras and recording devices) under all conditions while carrying out its oversight functions.
+- (a) The authority shall conduct an initial certification audit and thereafter audits at intervals not exceeding two (2) years (24 months) at the service provider's office/facility. - (b) The authority may require the service provider to provide such information as the authority considers relevant to the inspection or audit. - (c) The authority shall be granted unrestricted access to the service provider's facilities and shall be permitted to carry its own equipment (e.g. computers, cameras and recording devices) under all conditions while carrying out its oversight functions.